Al-Biruni: Astronomy

-He wrote an extensive commentary on Indian astronomy in the Taḥqīq mā li-l-Hind — mostly translation of Aryabhatta's work, in which he claims to have resolved the matter of Earth's rotation in a work on astronomy that is no longer extant, his Miftah-ilm-alhai'a ("Key to Astronomy"):
+He wrote an extensive commentary on Indian astronomy in the Taḥqīq mā li-l-Hind, mostly translation of Aryabhatta's work, in which he claims to have resolved the matter of Earth's rotation in a work on astronomy that is no longer extant, his Miftah-ilm-alhai'a ("Key to Astronomy"):

-[T]he rotation of the earth does in no way impair the value of astronomy, as all appearances of an astronomic character can quite as well be explained according to this theory as to the other.
+The rotation of the earth does in no way impair the value of astronomy, as all appearances of an astronomic character can quite as well be explained according to this theory as to the other.
 There are, however, other reasons which make it impossible.
 This question is most difficult to solve.
 The most prominent of both modern and ancient astronomers have deeply studied the question of the moving of the earth, and tried to refute it.
 We, too, have composed a book on the subject called Miftah-ilm-alhai'a (Key to Astronomy), in which we think we have surpassed our predecessors, if not in the words, at all events in the matter.

 In his major astronomical work, the Mas'ud Canon, Biruni observed that, contrary to Ptolemy, the Sun's apogee (highest point in the heavens) was mobile, not fixed.
 He wrote a treatise on the astrolabe, describing how to use it to tell the time and as a quadrant for surveying.
 One particular diagram of an eight-geared device could be considered an ancestor of later Muslim astrolabes and clocks.
 More recently, Biruni's eclipse data was used by Dunthorne in 1749 to help determine the acceleration of the Moon, and his data on equinox times and eclipses was used as part of a study of Earth's past rotation.